Dwarf Essex Rape Seed (25%)

 Ladino Clover (20%)

-The plants grow up to 14 inches high.
-Ladino recovers quickly from grazing or clipping, as new leaf and flower buds are continually developing on the running stems.
-Ladino has done best on medium to heavy soils with abundant moisture.
-However, it will tolerate poor conditions better than some other clovers.
-It is usually sown in a mixture with grasses.
-In the South, white clover is a winter annual.
-It ranks high in feed value and is a highly palatable soil improvement crop.
+Ladino is a giant white clover with plants growing to 14 inches tall or more in a prostate growth habit.
+Ladino recovers quickly from grazing or clipping as new leaf and flower buds are continually developing on the running stems.
+It does best on medium to heavy soils with good moisture however it tolerates poor conditions better than most other clovers.
+It is commonly grown in mixtures with grasses and ranks high in feed value an palatability.

 Medium Red Clover (20%)